BBC pound-for-pound British rankings

 The list will be updated periodically and should be treated as a talking point.

 Sheffield (35-0, 24KOs)

 British fans would like Brook to fight compatriot Amir Khan.
-However, Khan doesn't seem interested and Brook will next defend his IBF title against Argentina's Diego Chaves in October.
+However, Khan doesn't seem interested and Brook will next defend his IBF title against Argentina's Diego Chaves, probably in early 2016.